kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 > `Extended` features, and also started to get their `TCP` functionality to
 > partially pass.

-Implementers can submit their reports upstream by creating a pull request to the Gateway API repository and adding new reports to a file specific to their implementation's organization and project name:
+Implementers can submit their report upstream by creating a pull request to the Gateway API repository and adding new reports to a file specific to their implementation's organization and project name: